alexyang1818/bootcamp_challenge1/Written_Report_Template.md

 ![Theater Outcomes Based on Launch Date](resources/Theater_Outcomes_vs_Launch.png) <br>

 The number of successful campaigns peaks in May and then starts to decrease through June and July.
 It is back to the baseline level in August.
-On the other hand, the numbers of failed and canceled campaigns do not vary with the month.
+It is worth noting that campaigns launched in December are below the baseline for success.
+On the other hand, the numbers of failed and canceled campaigns do not vary significantly with the month.
 Therefore, to launch a theater campaign in May, or June and July, is recommended.
 <br>
 <br>

 ### Analysis of Outcomes Based on Goals

-The successful rate of campaigns in the "plays" subcategory was further investigated based on their funding goals.
+The successful percentage of campaigns in the "plays" subcategory was further investigated based on their funding goals.
 <br>

 | Goal |	Number Successful |	Number Failed  |	Total Projects	| Percentage Successful |	Percentage Failed |